 CLEANER OCEAN FOUNDATION LTD

 WELCOME ALL!
 The 'Cleaner Ocean Foundation' is a charitable entity dedicated to conservation, research and ocean awareness.
 We work with other like minded institutions and academics looking for ways to repair the harm that man has done and is doing to marine life, with especial focus on plastic waste, over-fishing and dwindling wild fish stocks.
-We also promote ocean literacy with our Miss Ocean and Mister Ocean water knowledge events using our tour bus to attend events and give talks on Blue Growth and from 2019 demonstrate our Ocean 3D Virtual Reality experience*.
-In May of 2017 our Foundation took over the SeaVax project.
+We also promote ocean literacy with our Miss Ocean and Mister Ocean water literacy events using our tour bus to attend venues and give talks on Blue Growth and from 2019 demonstrate our Ocean 3D Virtual Reality experience*.
+In May/June of 2017 our Foundation took over the SeaVax project.